NEW: AI transcripts without captions

 At a glance

 Use it for lectures, tutorials, interviews and creator research.
-If captions are missing, Transkripe cannot create key points for that video.

 Use cases